 Much of the opposition to PrEP has come from Michael Weinstein, head of the Los Angeles-based AIDS Healthcare Foundation.

-Study after study has shown that PrEP needs to be taken daily, as directed, in order to work.
-Some studies have shown that when taken as directed PrEP can reduce infection risk by as much as 100 percent.
+Study after study has shown that PrEP needs to be , as directed, in order to work. have shown that when taken as directed PrEP can reduce infection risk by as much as 100 percent.
 But other studies, such as iPrEx, only showed it to be effective at preventing HIV infection 44 percent of the time.
 Larger doses of the drug found in the blood were linked to a greater prophylactic effect.

 Weinstein has argued that men who have sex with men do not take the pill as directed.
 He has also speculated that PrEP will cause so many people to have sex without condoms that it will cancel out any positive impact on disease prevention.